MohamedSabith97/Functional-Doc_HRM/New_Format.md

 - ### **Complete:**

-    - Completed Request is moved to Completed Stage, After the Vacation Settlement request completed. and use this all completed request for Tracking the status of the request.
+    - Completed Request is moved to Completed Stage, After the Vacation Settlement request is completed. and then use this all completed request for Tracking the status of the request.

-    - Once Settlement Completed, if vacation requests for Visa then Visa process will start,
+    - Once Settlement Completed, if Employee Requests, in vacation request for Visa from ARCO, then Visa process will start,

-    - And if vacation requests for Ticket then Travel Ticket process will start for Employee.
+    - And if Employee Requests, in vacation request for Ticket then Travel Ticket from ARCO, then Travel Ticket process will start for Employee.

 | [Home](#human-resource-management) | [Main](#leave-management) | [Back](#vacation-settlement) |